 If we default under the credit facility, CIBC may accelerate all of our repayment obligations, which may require us to seek additional or alternate financing and/or modify our operational plans.
-For example, we were not in compliance with our fixed charge coverage ratio covenant under our CIBC facility as of June 30, 2020.
-On September 22, 2020, the CIBC loan agreement was amended and, among other things, CIBC waived the fixed charge coverage ratio covenant as of June 30, 2020 and suspended its applicability prospectively until the quarter ending March 31, 2021.
-Commencing with the quarter ending September 30, 2020, through and including December 31, 2020, the amendment provides that we must comply with a financial covenant requiring us to maintain year-to-date EBITDA (as calculated in the Loan Agreement) of no less than negative \$6,000,000, tested quarterly.
+For the quarter ended June 30, 2021, we were not in compliance with the fixed charge coverage ratio under our loan agreement with CIBC.
+On September 27, 2021, we entered into an amendment with CIBC which, among other things, waived this noncompliance and suspended our quarterly fixed charge coverage ratio covenant until the quarter ending March 31, 2022.
+This amendment also established a minimum EBITDA covenant for the quarters ending September 30, 2021 and December 31, 2021, and on ongoing minimum liquidity covenant requiring us to maintain minimum liquidity of not less than \$3,000,000 as of the last day of each quarter beginning September 30, 2021.
 We cannot guarantee that we will be able to comply with all of the covenants contained in the CIBC loan agreement in the future, or secure additional waivers if or when required.
 If we are unable to comply with or obtain a waiver of any noncompliance under the loan agreement, CIBC could declare an event of default or require us to further renegotiate the loan agreement on terms that may be significantly less favorable to us, or we may be required to seek additional or alternative financing.
 If we were to seek additional or alternative financing, any such financing may not be available to us on commercially reasonable terms or at all.
 If we are unable to access funds to meet those obligations or to renegotiate our agreement, CIBC could foreclose on our pledged assets and we would have to immediately cease operations.
-In addition, during the continuance of an event of default, the then-applicable interest rate on the then-outstanding principal balance is subject to increase.
+In addition, during the continuance of an event of default, the then-applicable interest rate on the thenoutstanding principal balance is subject to increase.
 Upon an event of default, CIBC could also require us to repay the loan immediately, together with a prepayment penalty, and other fees.
 If we were to renegotiate the agreement under such circumstances, the terms may be significantly less favorable to us.
 If we were liquidated, CIBC's right to repayment would be senior to the rights of our stockholders to receive any proceeds from the liquidation.
 Any declaration by CIBC of an event of default could significantly harm our liquidity, financial condition, operating results, business, and prospects and cause the price of our securities to decline.